Chris Bevilacqua, Bevilacqua Helfant Ventures (BHV), Co-Founder

 Byrd is based in Minneapolis, U.S.

-Robert Carzoli, Program Productions, President/CEO
+Robert Carzoli, Program Productions, Chairman and CEO

 As a second-generation owner, Robert Carzoli has overseen 15 years of astronomical growth at Program Productions and now runs the broadcast industry’s largest labor management firm.
 A current consecutive 11 year run on Inc. Magazine‘s 500/5000 List of the Fastest Growing Privately-Held Companies is a testament to the outstanding customer service and employer-of-choice status that Program Productions has enjoyed under Carzoli’s leadership.